corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 section_menu: corda5
 ---

-# TLS Certification Installation on REST Worker
+# TLS Certificate Installation on REST Worker

 The REST Worker TLS certificate is presented to a client any time a HTTPS connection is made.
 If no specific parameters are provided, the self-signed certificate is used and the connection to the REST Worker is always HTTPS.
 However, a warning will be emitted into the REST log explaining how to provide parameters for custom TLS certificates.